About Bachelor of Engineering (Honours) (Bioinformatics) at UNSW

 ChallEng Yourself to Make a Difference

-When you study at UNSW Engineering you can take part in ChallEng, real-world, project-based learning initiatives.
-This award-winning program is made up of Vertically Integrated Projects, The Maker Games, Student Projects and Social Impact.
+When you study at UNSW Engineering you can take part in ChallENG, real-world, project-based learning initiatives.
+This award-winning program is made up of Vertically Integrated Projects, Student Projects and Social Impact.
 You’ll connect with students, academics and industry to develop sought-after technical and professional skills for your future career as an engineering professional.

-Many of the ChallEng projects are eligible for Academic Credit.
-You can get hands-on with an industry partner to design and build a prototype through The Maker Games or help solve a problem for a community in need through initiatives like Engineering World Health or Impact Engineering.
-Our student projects bring together multidisciplinary teams to achieve competition goals through projects including Redback Racing or Flight Labs UNSW.
+Many of the ChallENG projects are eligible for Academic Credit.
+You can get involved in cutting-edge research projects with Vertically Integrated Projects or help solve a problem for a community in need through initiatives like Impact Engineering.
+Our student projects bring together multidisciplinary teams to achieve competition goals through projects including AIAA Rocketry.

 Your Career Opportunities